Johannes Lodewijk Dulcken

 Probably this ‘Koninglyk Cabinet Organ’ was sold to merchant Jacob de Clerq (1710-1777).
 He lived in a fine canal house, Keizersgracht 187, with a small hall in which he had a large house organ installed.
 The organ retained its purpose until it was sold in 1818 to the Hervormde Gemeente in Jutphaas, where it continued to serve as the Dulcken organ until 1972.

-ads show that Johannes Lodewijk also devoted himself to building small and large organs.
+These ads show that Johannes Lodewijk also devoted himself to building small and large organs.
 These ads also show that he sells hundred-year-old Ruckers.
 This means that when building his harpsichords, he takes the famous Ruckers as an example.
 To achieve greater production, he employs one or more servants.
 When building his organs, he constantly makes improvements and embellishments.
 In April 1759, for instance, he advertises ‘a magnificq new-fashioned Cabinet-Orgel, being very comodely made with outgoing Clavier and provided with the principal Registers &c’.

 Louis Dulcken followed trends of the time and made sure his organs featured the latest modifications.
 The question is whether he makes the cabinet for his organs himself or buys them from skilled cabinet makers.